WHERE TO PICK APPLES, FIND PUMPKINS, AND GET LOST IN A CORN MAZE IN NEW BRUNSWICK

 NORTH WEST NEW BRUNSWICK CORN MAZES

 For all your apple picking adventures in this region, check out Dukeshire’s Apples – Orchard Shade Farms in Northampton.
-Apples are generally ready mid-September.
+Apples are generally ready mid-September; the u-pick option begins September 11, 2021.

 NORTHERN NOVA SCOTIA PUMPKIN PATCHES & MORE

 Up for a road trip?
 Check out Truro’s RiverBreeze Farm, one of the Maritimes’ most popular corn mazes and pumpkin u-picks.
-Admission includes access to the corn maze, a giant jumping pillow, cow train rides (our toddler loved this!), laser tag, petting zoo, duck and pig races, pony rides, and more.
-Take a wagon ride to the pumpkin patch or enjoy a haunted walk; check their site for all the details.
-It’s a busy spot, so plan accordingly.
-RiverBreeze Farm is open Saturdays and Sundays (and Thanksgiving Monday) and is a perfect stop if you’re traveling toward Cape Breton or Halifax this fall!
+The corn maze is scheduled to open September 11, 2021; to adhere to gathering limits, tickets are purchased online each week for that weekend.
+Admission includes access to the corn maze, a giant jumping pillow, petting zoo, & more.
+Take a wagon ride to the pumpkin patch (opens September 25) or test your fears with their haunted nights; check their site for all the details.
+RiverBreeze Farm is open Saturdays and Sundays (and Thanksgiving Monday) until October 31 and is a perfect stop if you’re traveling toward Cape Breton or Halifax this fall!

 If there’s a great pumpkin patch or corn maze in New Brunswick that we’ve missed, be sure to let us know in the comments and we’ll add them to this list that thousands and thousands of fall-loving families like you are reading!
 For more apple orchards, check out this great post from the provincial tourism department, and for more on New Brunswick’s apple-growing history, check out the Apple Growers of New Brunswick.